icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Rationalizing constraints on the capacity for cognitive control](https://www.sciencedirect.com/science/article/pii/S1364661321001480) - ***Trends in Cognitive Sciences***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=13065113821339619145&hl=en&as_sdt=2005&sciodt=0,5)].

 * [Why Imaginary Worlds?
-The psychological foundations and cultural evolution of fictions with imaginary worlds](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/why-imaginary-worlds/CA2AB4B1E1EDD8FE965E6DDB4A047B35) - ***Behavioral and Brain Sciences***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=11677245106477509648&hl=en&as_sdt=2005&sciodt=2005)].
+The psychological foundations and cultural evolution of fictions with imaginary worlds](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/abs/why-imaginary-worlds/CA2AB4B1E1EDD8FE965E6DDB4A047B35) - ***Behavioral and Brain Sciences***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=16985691366494688837)].
 A review of rationalization as imaginary worlds in fictions.
+The perspective proposes that imaginary worlds co-opt our preferences for exploration, which have evolved in humans and nonhuman animals alike, to propel individuals toward new environments and new sources of reward.

 #### Applications in AI